 The modern exploitation of the zinc and lead reserves at Gorno began in 1888 and were undertaken by the English company, Crown-Spelter.
 In 1920 the Belgian company, Vielle Montagne, acquired Crown-Spelter and continued works at Gorno until 1940.
 Montagne then sold the mines in 1940 to the Italian company, AMMI, who continued to work the deposit.
 In 1978 SAMIM acquired and conducted treatment activities until 1985 at which time all permits were relinquished.

 The final period of mining activity at Gorno focused on the development of exploration drives and underground drilling well outside historical mining areas whereupon excellent intercepts of zinc, lead and silver were encountered in numerous locations, including the Colonna Zorzone deposit that SAMIM were preparing to develop before operations were prematurely closed down based on the Government directive.

-The predecessor of Energia Minerals subsequently applied for exploration licenses over the area of the old mine workings.
+The predecessor of Alta Zinc subsequently applied for exploration licenses over the area of the old mine workings.
 A compilation of historical data was then created from open file data including reports, geological maps, cross sections, drill logs and chemical assays sourced mainly from the Bergamo State Archive, and the Gorno Mining Museum.

-The Company’s short-term targets for the Gorno Zinc Project are to complete the DFS, secure project financing and commence operations by late 2018.
-Gorno has the strong support of the local communities and regulatory authorities given its important history, favorable environmental characteristics and potential contribution to local employment.
+Gorno has the strong support of the local communities and regulatory authorities given its important history, favourable environmental characteristics and potential contribution to local employment.
+Alta Zinc continues to work closely with all stakeholders to re-establish mining operations at Gorno in collaboration with international financiers and off-takers.